 But, how can we act on this with content?
 During these early stages, these potential customers are asking many questions in search engines.
-By analysing and creating content around your specific longer-tailed product or service queries, this is likely to help to funnel these customers down the AIDA marketing model, or if not, increase brand awareness for future purchases.
+By analysing and creating content around your specific longer-tailed product or service queries, you can funnel these customers down the AIDA marketing model, or if not, increase brand awareness for future purchases.
 We have seen question-based queries on the rise with the mass adoption of smart speakers and voice search.

-For example, if you’re marketing a car dealership and looking to target young drivers to purchase their first car, you want to be visible in the search engine results page (SERPs) for question-based queries, such as “what is the safest car for a first-time driver?” or “what are the best cars for families in 2020?”.
-These types of queries can be attributed to the awareness/informational aspect of the AIDA framework.
+For example, if you’re marketing a car dealership and looking to target young drivers to purchase their first car, you want to be visible in the search engine results pages (SERPs) for question-based queries, such as “what is the safest car for a first-time driver?” or “what are the best cars for young drivers?”
+These types of queries can be attributed to the awareness/informational aspect of the framework.

 During this stage, longer-tailed content located in a website’s resource ‘hub’ is grouped into themes and is likely to improve the overall user experience when starting their customer journey.
-An excellent example is from Think With Google’s content hub that provides a range of resource, perfectly siloed into different themes, making it easier for users to find useful content and with deep internal links across the site, far more efficient for search engine bots to crawl and index your content.
+An excellent example is from Think With Google’s content hub that provides a range of resources, perfectly siloed into different themes, making it easier for users to find useful content.
+With deep internal links across the site, it is far more efficient for search engine bots to crawl and index your content.

 As customers move down the funnel, they become more valuable as they are less likely to bounce and might consider purchasing.
 At this point, you’re wanting to convince the user to buy through your content.
-During the decision and converting aspect of the AIDA model, product landing pages inherit the benefits from granular targeting of categories pages across the site.
-As a result, product pages should be developed when users are ready to convert with nice queries with a much higher-intent, provide key information and avoiding hindrances to convert.
+During the decision and converting aspect of the AIDA marketing model, product landing pages inherit the benefits from granular targeting of category pages across the site.
+As a result, product pages should be developed when users are ready to convert, targeting high-intent queries.
+At this stage, provide key information and avoid hindrances to conversion.

 Enhancing the bottom of the funnel experience further from an organic perspective can be delivered by adding on-site data to entice the user and distinguish you from your competitors.
-On-site examples of this can include, adding a trusted review aggregator, pulling together case-studies, testimonials of previous customers and including a FAQ section for further questions they may not have thought of to help make their decision to purchase on-site.
+On-site examples of this can include adding a trusted review aggregator, pulling together case-studies, testimonials of previous customers and including a FAQ section for further questions to help make their decision to purchase.

-When users are at the top of the AIDA model, you want to create brand awareness campaigns to help the user to discover more about the business and what is being offered.
-From a paid search perspective, it’s recommended to utilise the following services to best utilise the top of the funnel customer activity; display advertising, paid social, targeted videos and remarketing.
+When users are at the top of the AIDA marketing model, you want to create brand awareness campaigns to help the user discover more about the business and what is being offered.
+From a paid search perspective, it’s recommended to utilise the following services to best capitalise on top of the funnel customer activity: display advertising, paid social, targeted videos and remarketing.

 When you’re targeting users who are at the bottom of the funnel and ready to convert, you want to focus on your USPs and the conversion element of your paid adverts.
-During the action stage of the AIDA framework, here is where you hone in on audience demographics and utilise the following services; Google search ads, Google Shopping and remarketing lists for search ads (RLSAs).
+During the action stage of the AIDA framework, hone in on audience demographics and utilise the following services: Google search ads, Google Shopping and remarketing lists for search ads (RLSAs).

 At this crucial stage, you want to direct the user who clicks on your ads to the most relevant page.
 For example, for a lead-generating website towards the contact or quote form and for an e-commerce site, the exact product page where the user can convert easily from with a discount code.

-Upon reaching the very bottom of the conversion funnel, this is where it is key to capture the action of the user and encourage them to convert.
-For example, offering a price promotion on Google Search or a hyper-targeted paid advert to influence the decision to convert.
+Upon reaching the very bottom of the conversion funnel, it is key to capture the action of the user and encourage them to convert.
+For example, offer a price promotion on Google Search or a hyper-targeted paid advert to influence the decision to convert.